Hozukii/linked-blog-starter-md/School/EE/EE draft Effect of the number of blades on propeller efficiency.md

 ### Conclusion
 - A constant power source could have been used to further increase the accuracy of the experiment
 - A wind tunnel could have been used to make the calculations more accurate.
+- The quality of the 3 3d prints, some of the parts were uneven / had artifacts.
+Due to the printing method, the surfaces could have also been rough increasing unaccounted drag.

 ### Bibliography